ONLINE RESOURCES ASSOCIATED WITH THE UNIVERSITY OF TORONTO AND COLUMBIA UNIVERSITY

 Provides online access to subscribing institutions for 11,000 Tibetan texts in all eleven Core Text Collections published to date, and a virtual library of bibliographic and biographical information.
 UofT has purchased all existing Core Text Collections.

-Treasury of Lives
+The Treasury of Lives

 Excellent biographical database of historical Tibetan religious figures.
 A project of the Shelley and Donald Rubin Foundation (NYC).